Saad711T/dsnd-dashboard-project/README.md

+# Info
+This Project related with Data scientist nanodegree in udacity (nd025)
 # Software Engineering for Data Scientists
 This repository contains starter code for the **Software Engineering for Data Scientists** final project.
 Please reference your course materials for documentation on this repository's structure and important files.
 Happy coding!

 ### Repository Structure